processout/processout-ios/Sources/ProcessOutUI/ProcessOutUI.docc/MigrationGuides.md

 ``PONativeAlternativePaymentDelegate/nativeAlternativePayment(defaultsFor:)``.
 Additionally this method no longer accepts a completion argument and now relies on structured concurrency.

+- `PONativeAlternativePaymentConfirmation` has been renamed to ``PONativeAlternativePaymentConfiguration/PaymentConfirmation``.

+- `PONativeAlternativePaymentConfiguration/SecondaryAction` has been renamed to
+``PONativeAlternativePaymentConfiguration/CancelButton``.

+- The `secondaryAction` property in ``PONativeAlternativePaymentConfiguration`` and ``PONativeAlternativePaymentConfiguration/PaymentConfirmation`` has been renamed to `cancelButton`.

+- `PONativeAlternativePaymentConfiguration/primaryActionTitle` has been renamed to
+``PONativeAlternativePaymentConfiguration/primaryButtonTitle``.

 ### Card Tokenization

 - The method names in ``POCardTokenizationDelegate`` have been updated: